-If the room with my yoga equipment were on fire and I had enough time to snatch only one yoga prop (except for my fav yoga mat), I wouldn’t blink an eye.
-Cause I know the answer right away.
-I would grab a yoga block.
+If the room with my yoga gear were on fire and I had enough time to snatch only one yoga prop (except for my fav yoga mat), I wouldn't blink an eye - I would grab a yoga block.

 Table of Contents

 Meet YogaKali top pick – eco-friendly cork yoga block that will bring versatility and comfort into the practice of beginners and seasoned yogis alike.

 Yoga blocks are probably the most essential yoga props used to facilitate or add challenge to the poses, help with alignment, and release tension.
 They are made of sturdy material such as foam, cork, wood, or bamboo and are often shaped as rectangular bricks.